syncfusion-content/asp.netmvc-docs/aspnetmvc/OlapChart/Getting-Started.md

-   N> In this example, “MvcApplication1” indicates the name of the project and “OlapChartService” indicates the name of the WCF service created.
+   N> In this example, “MvcApplication1.wcf” indicates the namespace in the WCF Service and “OlapChartService” indicates the class name in the WCF Service.